textpattern/textpattern/README.txt

   permissions previously granted.
-* Replace the top-level index.php, css.php and .htaccess files, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
+* Replace the top-level index.php, css.php and .htaccess files, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php and the /textpattern/setup directory) with the corresponding files in this distribution.
   When uploading the /textpattern/ directory, ensure you merge its contents with your existing site to preserve any custom files in your existing installation.
   Note: css.php and /rpc/ may not exist if the installed version of